Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

 \begin{enumerate} \item Equivariance \item Index permutation symmetries \item Linear constraints \end{enumerate}

-The first of these is enforced by constructing the network as a composition of only equivariant functions, for example the Clebsch-Gordon tensor product and equivariant gate discussed in Sec.~\ref{sec:enns}.
-Although implied by the name, it is included in the above list to make clear the fact that these are indeed separate types of constraint, in the sense that enforcing one does not automatically enforce the others.
+The first of these is enforced by constructing the network as a composition of only equivariant functions, for example, the Clebsch-Gordan tensor product and equivariant gate discussed in Sec.~\ref{sec:enns}.
+Although implied by the name, it is included in the above list to make clear the fact that these are indeed separate types of constraints, in the sense that enforcing one does not automatically enforce the others.
+Conceptually, the three classes correspond to geometric, structural, and physical modeling constraints, respectively.